emily-moore/emily-moore.github.io/index.md

 After karajini we went to Tom price but we didn't do much there exept swim in the pool.

 After Tom price we went to Point Sampson.
-We walked to a beach called Honeymoon Cove.
+We walked to a beach called Honeymoon Cove and the water was beautifully crystal clear.
 <img src="https://res.cloudinary.com/dx97qkqq4/image/upload/v1541641856/oz/emily-honeymoon-cove.png">
 **Me at Honeymoon Cove**